-The Vilje field is an oil field located 5 km northeast of the Heimdal production facility in block 25/4, licensed under PL036D in the North Sea.
-The reservoir depth is about 2,200 m TVD MSL and the water depth in the area is approximately 120 m.
-Production started in 2008.
+The Vilje field is an oil field situated 5 km northeast of the Heimdal production facility, within block 25/4 and licensed under PL036D in the North Sea.
+The reservoir is located at a depth of approximately 2200 metres true vertical depth measured from mean sea level (TVD MSL), with a water depth in the area of around 120 metres.
+Production commenced in 2008.

-The Vilje field was discovered in 2003 by well 25/4-9 S. The Heimdal Formation reservoir was encountered at 2,135 m TVD MSL with 61 m gross sand (56 m net).
-The sand had very good reservoir properties and was oil-bearing with undersaturated oil.
-Production from the nearby Heimdal field and Frigg field had caused depletion of the regional aquifer by approximately 18 bars.
-Based on the well results, the oil water contact (OWC) has been determined at various levels between 2,195 and 2,198 m below mean sea-level (mTVD MSL), and the current OWC is expected to be influenced locally by depletion and production.
+The Vilje field was discovered in 2003 by well 25/4-9 S. The reservoir, located in the Heimdal Formation, was encountered at a depth of 2135 metres TVD MSL, with 61 metres of gross sand (56 metres net).
+The sand exhibits very good reservoir properties and was found to be oil-bearing with undersaturated oil.

+Production from the nearby Heimdal and Frigg fields had caused a depletion of the regional aquifer by approximately 18 bars.
+Based on the well results, the oil-water contact (OWC) has been determined at various levels between 2195 and 2198 metres TVD MSL.
+The current OWC is expected to be influenced locally by the depletion and ongoing production in the area.